European Association of Jewish Choirs (EUAJC)

 The European Association of Jewish Choirs (EUAJC) aims to showcase the finest Jewish choirs to wider audiences in Choral Festivals that strive to be rewarding from an educational, cultural and social perspective for the attendees.

 Since 2012, when the first European Jewish Choral Festival was held in London, there have now been further festivals in Vienna (2013), Rome (2014), London (2015), St.Petersburg (2017), and Lviv (2018) that have strengthened the collaboration.
+In 2019 our Festival was held in Ferrara, and in 2020 it will be held in Jerusalem.
 These events have been successful in bringing together Jewish choirs from all over Europe, as well as the Ukraine, Russia and Israel.
 In 2016, the Vienna Jewish Choir and the Zemel Choir, founder members of EUAJC, performed together in Israel with the Jerusalem Oratorio Chamber Choir.